Planning a Circle Tour of Lake Michigan

 For a nine-day sample itinerary, see Lake Michigan's greatest hits.

-For more about traveling with children, see Lake
+For more about traveling with children, see Lake Michigan with kids.

 When to go: The summer season kicks into high gear on the fourth week of June and continues until mid-August.